 Our guide to tax incentives goes into more detail.

 Strict health and safety requirements do apply to the provision of pool bikes.
-Cycle training for staff, insurance and liability issues are discussed in Transport for London's Pool Bikes for Business, a guide which offers much useful advice.
+Cycle training for staff, insurance and liability issues are discussed in Cycling UK's guide to Pool Bikes.

 Showers help make some people much happier about cycling to work, especially during the summer.
 Many workplaces already offer showering facilities for their workforce in general, and they also benefit people who jog, go to the gym or exercise during their lunch breaks.

-Lockers are useful for storing cycling clothes during the day and in the winter, having somewhere to dry them out after a rainy trip, is extremely welcome.
+Lockers are useful for storing cycling clothes during the day and in the winter, having somewhere to dry them out after a rainy trip really helps.
 This facility may be nothing more complex than a dedicated cupboard, with hanging rails and an efficient dehumidifier.

-Supporting an active BUG, or a group of employees who share an interest in cycling, will help an organisation provide well for cyclists.
-In a large organisation, a BUG might meet regularly to discuss cycling issues; in a smaller workforce, an email list or dedicated noticeboard might suffice.
+In a large organisation, a group might meet regularly to discuss cycling; in a smaller workforce, an email list or dedicated noticeboard might suffice.

-Some BUGs have stated aims, such as making the workplace more cycle-friendly; others are primarily for socialising or company on the ride home.
+Some groups have aims, such as making the workplace more cycle-friendly; others are primarily for socialising or company on the ride home.

 Secure and convenient cycle parking at workplaces makes all the difference – and accommodating several cycles is much less costly than providing space for just one car.

-Firstly and most importantly, cycling is not an unduly risky activity - a point we back up in our briefing on Road Safety and Cycling.
+Firstly and most importantly, cycling is not an unduly risky activity – read more in Road Safety and Cycling.

 Secondly, Cycling UK argues that it is not the employer who's putting people at the risk by promoting cycling; instead, the threat comes from hostile road conditions (e.g. bad driving, poor infrastructure etc).